Chart Color Schemes

 Infrastructure

-Kenwick has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Kenwick has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 24 projects that could impact the region.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 24 projects that may impact this region.
 Notable projects include CDC Maddington Data Centre Campus, Principal Shared Paths - Bickley Road, Central Maddington Outline Development Plan, and Maddington Central Redevelopment.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.